Vyral/base-template/_posts/2019-01-24-3-steps-to-become-a-financially-prepared-homebuyer.md

 **2. Determine your monthly budget**.
 Beyond accounting for your monthly mortgage payment, you should also nail down the amount you’re willing and able to spend on other recurring expenses in order to live comfortably.

 **3. Keep yourself creditworthy**.
 Just because your credit was in good shape when you got pre-approved doesn’t mean you can afford to let it slip while you’re in escrow.
-Avoid taking out new lines of credit, making other major purchases, or otherwise engaging in other potentially credit-damaging activities until you’re past the closing table
+Avoid taking out new lines of credit, making other major purchases, or otherwise engaging in potentially credit-damaging activities until you’re past the closing table.

 {% include pullquote.html %}